aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 weight = 30
 +++

-In this section we will show you how to create an experiment using FIS templates.
-For clarity we will replicate the same experiment as we set up via the console in the previous section.
+In this section we will show you how to create an experiment using AWS FIS templates.
+For clarity, we will replicate the same experiment as we previously did via the AWS console.

 ## Template overview